apaszke/interactive/README.md

 A simple togglable interactive mode for node.js.

 You can start and stop it from any place in your code.
 It allows you to interact with your global objects and evaluate new pieces.
-You can use arrow keys to navigate through commands you ran.
+You can use arrow keys to navigate through commands you ran, even in previous sessions!

 **Please note that it switches stdin to rawMode, so if you have any listeners on it, it's best to close them first.**